tc39/notes/es7/2016-09/sept-28.md

 AK: The example would be identical if it said import "f"; import "f"; in semantics

-BF: The idempotency is prior to any evaluation.
+BFS: The idempotency is prior to any evaluation.
 ESM import declaration links prior to evaluation, so idempotent prior to evaluation
 - CJS declares its exports occur during or at the end

 AWB: Doesnt matter what you did for exports, nothing to link.

-BF: let's say I have `import "foo"`
+BFS: let's say I have `import "foo"`

 AWB: The difference between import and require is that require returns a value, so as long as you get the value, you have it, unlike linking bindings and pre-initializing them

-BF: The current feeling of how modules work is based on the Babel implementation, where that is not quite true.
+BFS: The current feeling of how modules work is based on the Babel implementation, where that is not quite true.
 They use member expressions for variable access, rather than creating bindings

 - using member expressions to simulate live bindings for variable access, not making bindings

 YK: Babel might be leaky, but it allowed people in node to do things that need to be understood

-BF: [Timing slide] ESM was designed for async loading, conceptually
+BFS: [Timing slide] ESM was designed for async loading, conceptually

 ![](https://i.gyazo.com/deb57838dccb6937b8eb4b4e29704d0a.png)